VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Linux/archnew.md

 * You'll need some room on your computer's storage to actually install Arch
 * You'll need an internet connection

+Finally, before we get do actually doing the thing, you might want to read [Arch Community Ethos](https://xyne.dev/notes/arch/ethos.html) by Xyne.
+To some extent, the *existance* of this page goes against the community ethos, but the install guide is also needlessly dense, as stated above.

 ## Actually Starting To Do Something - Downloading

+<p style="font-size: 30px;text-align: center;">⬤⬤⬤◯◯◯◯◯◯◯</p>

 {{< quote "[Install Guide](https://wiki.archlinux.org/title/installation_guide) - [GNU Free Documentation License](https://www.gnu.org/licenses/fdl-1.3.html)" >}}